EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 available for visualisation at
 [EGI Accounting portal](https://accounting.egi.eu).

-Those endpoints published in the EGI Configuration Database are monitored via [ARGO](https://argo.egi.eu/).
+Those endpoints published in the [EGI Configuration Database](https://goc.egi.eu/) are monitored via [ARGO](https://argo.egi.eu/).
 The set of probes check the availability of the providers and their correct functionality.

 Users and Community platforms built on top of the EGI IaaS can interact with the cloud providers at three different layers:

-- Directly using the IaaS APIs to manage individual resources.
+- Directly using the IaaS APIs or [CLIs](../cli) to manage individual resources.
 This option is recommended for pre-existing use cases with requirements on specific APIs.
 - Using IaaS Federated Access Tools that allow managing the complexity of dealing with different providers in a uniform way.
 These tools include:
   - IaaS provisioning systems that allow to define infrastructure as code and